Duck factory on the two-torus: multiple canard cycles without geometric constraints: Proof of approximations of the Poincar e map

 It follows from~\autoref{thm:P'est-full} that

-The lower borders of the segments $J_0'$ and $J_1'$ coincide: it's the point of the intersection of the grand canard and the cross-section $\{y=\pm \pi\}$.
+The lower borders of the segments $J_0'$ and $J_1'$ coincide: both are the point of the intersection of the grand canard and the cross-section $\{y=\pm \pi\}$.
 It follows from~\eqref{eq:beta_1}, \eqref{eq:J_0} and~\eqref{eq:J_1} that $|J_1'|\gg |J_0'|$ and therefore $J_0'\subset J_1'$.
 As trajectory $\psi$ intersects $J_0'$ it therefore intersects $J_1'$ and $J_1$.